logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 You'll set these permissions for an AWS IAM user.

 We recommend allowing all three permissions so you won't run into any issues when you want to restore.
 {:.info-box.tip}

-Sample policy
+## Sample policy
-{:.inline-header}

 This code block shows a policy for an IAM user with all three permissions enabled: